mui/material-ui/docs/data/material/components/buttons/buttons.md

 {{"demo": "InputFileUpload.js"}}

-### Loading button
+## Loading button

-Use the `loading` prop to give buttons a loading state and disable interactions
+Use the `loading` prop to set buttons in a loading state and disable interactions.

 {{"demo": "LoadingButtons.js"}}